 - Increases oxygen in your body and brain, which helps improve mental alertness

 - Brings deep relaxation that can improve sleep and reduce daily stress

-- Yoga and T’ai Chi Chih classes: Valley offers integrative healing classes in yoga and T’ai Chi Chih.
+- Yoga and T’ai Chi Chih classes: (Currently on hold.)
+Valley offers integrative healing classes in yoga and T’ai Chi Chih.
 These classes can help to reduce your overall stress and increase physical and mental well-being.

 - Connecting to community resources: Our social workers can connect patients with community resources if they require assistance obtaining food, medication or transportation to medical treatment.

-- Patient financial advocate: Our patient financial advocate counsels patients and families on insurance benefits and copayments, and provides assistance on accessing financial resources.
-The patient financial advocate helps identify patients who are eligible to benefit from charity care, marketplace insurance, drug replacement, or funds from The Valley Hospital Foundation.
+- Patient financial advocates: Our patient financial advocates counsel patients and families on insurance benefits and copayments, and provide assistance on accessing financial resources.
+A patient financial advocate helps identify patients who are eligible to benefit from charity care, marketplace insurance, drug replacement, or funds from The Valley Hospital Foundation.
 For more information, call 201-634-5644.